vshaxe/vshaxe/README.md

 **Status**: just like the server, the extension is very much work in progress.
 For general usage, see Jeff Ward's [vscode-haxe](https://github.com/jcward/vscode-haxe) extension as it's more mature at the moment.

-Because of the server, the extension only works with latest development version of Haxe (3.3) due to new [`-D display-stdin` feature](https://github.com/HaxeFoundation/haxe/pull/5120).
+Because of the server, the extension only works with latest development version of Haxe (3.3) due to new [`-D display-stdin` feature](https://github.com/HaxeFoundation/haxe/pull/5120) and ton of other fixes and additions for IDE support.

 ## Hacking